jameshcoppens/rundeck-gcp-nodes-plugin/Readme.md

                 drop down select New Service Account.
 Name the service account rundeck-gcp-nodes-plugin.
 Make sure the key type is JSON
         * rename the JSON file to rundeck-gcp-nodes-plugin.json and place it in /etc/rundeck/

-I am currently running my rundeck server in a private subnet, which can not utilize user authentication within oauth to allow for API access.
-In subsuquent versions in which users are leveraging rundeck in a public subnet that can allow for url callback, I will account for that.